13 March 2025

 Depending on your project, you might list other sources of income including funds from:

-- sponsorship
+- Sponsorship

-- fundraising
+- Fundraising

-- tickets and attendee or participant contributions
+- Tickets and attendee or participant contributions

 Expenditure

-Examples of expenses include:
+Examples of common expenses include:

 Equipment and supplies

+Do you need to buy or hire any equipment for this event or initiative?
+Equipment could include things like a projector or portable stage, freezer, bats or coffee machine.
 What supplies do you need?
-Supplies could include pens and paper for workshops, or printing for an event program.
+Supplies could include pens and paper for a workshops or printing for an event program.

 Advertising